tuchk4/forgekit/docs/theme.md

 ## Theme

 Allows to define theme structure for feature or component.
-Then it used for *classNames* or *style* calculating.
+It is used for *classNames* or *style* calculating.
 Support custom themes provided by global CSS or inline styles and other libraries:

 * [CSS Modules](https://github.com/css-modules/css-modules)